 - 4.3.
 Grades for Classified Graduate Students: Graduate courses graded credit/no credit shall be limited to courses 796, 797, 798, 799, and certain 600- and 700-numbered courses in the College of Education.
 No 500-numbered courses graded credit/no credit shall be acceptable on a master's degree program.
 No undergraduate courses graded credit/no credit shall be assigned to the deficiencies or foreign language option(s) of a master's degree program.
 At least 70 percent of the units used to fulfill the minimum requirements on a master's degree program shall be graded A, B, C, D, or F. - 4.4.
 Grade Point Average (GPA): To compute the grade point average, one shall divide the total number of grade points earned by the number of units attempted.
 Units earned with a Cr (credit) shall not be included in the computation nor shall an I (incomplete) until one year has elapsed.
-The minimum GPA for a bachelor's degree shall be 2.0 (C); that is, the student shall have earned at least twice as many grade points as units attempted. - 4.5.
-Incomplete Grade - 4.5.1.
+The minimum GPA for a bachelor's degree shall be 2.0 (C); that is, the student shall have earned at least twice as many grade points as units attempted.

+4.5.
+Incomplete Grade

+- 4.5.1.
 An incomplete shall signify that a portion of required course work has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that there is still a possibility of earning credit.
 It shall be the student's responsibility to bring pertinent information to the instructor and to reach agreement on the means by which the remaining course requirements shall be satisfied.
 A final grade shall be assigned when the work agreed upon has been completed and evaluated.
 An incomplete shall be made up within one calendar year immediately following the end of the term in which it was assigned.
 This limitation shall prevail whether or not the student maintains continuous enrollment.
 Failure to complete the assigned work within one calendar year shall result in an incomplete being counted as equivalent to an F (or a NC) for grade point average and progress point computation. - 4.5.2.
 A candidate for graduation with the baccalaureate degree whose record carries a grade of incomplete shall be graduated provided he or she is otherwise eligible for graduation.
 However, the incomplete shall not be made up after the degree has been granted.
 In order to preclude graduation with the incomplete grade, a student shall be obliged to officially cancel the application for graduation. - 4.6.
 Satisfactory Progress Grade (SP): SP shall be used for courses that extend beyond one academic term.
 It shall indicate that work is in progress and has been evaluated and found to be satisfactory to date but that assignment of a precise grade awaits completion of additional work.
 Cumulative enrollment in units attempted shall not exceed the total number applicable to the student's educational objective.
 Work shall be completed within a stipulated time not to exceed one year; exception shall be granted for graduate degree theses for which the time may be up to two years but may not exceed the overall time limit for completion of all master's degree requirements.
-Extension of time limit shall receive prior authorization by the Associate Vice President for Faculty Advancement and Student Success (for undergraduate courses) or the Dean of the College of Graduate Studies (for graduate courses). - 4.7.
-Uncompleted Theses - 4.7.1.
-A student who registers for course 799A, Thesis, but does not complete the thesis by the end of the semester or session in which he or she registers for it shall receive, upon the recommendation of the thesis committee chair, an SP (satisfactory progress) grade.
-This grade symbol shall remain on the student's record until the thesis is completed or up to two calendar years from the end of the semester or session of registration in the course, whichever occurs first.
-If at the end of two years the thesis is not completed, the grade NC (no credit) shall be recorded unless an extension of time for completion due to extenuating circumstances has been recommended in advance by the thesis committee chair and the department chair or school director and is approved by the Dean of the College of Graduate Studies.
-A second registration in course 799A, Thesis, shall be expressly prohibited. - 4.7.2.
-A student who has been assigned the SP for Thesis shall be required to register for course 799B (0 units, Cr/NC) in a semester or session (within the two years as outlined above) in which the student expects to use the facilities and resources of the university; also the student shall be registered in the course when the completed thesis is granted final approval.
+Extension of time limit shall receive prior authorization by the Associate Vice President for Faculty Advancement and Student Success (for undergraduate courses) or the Dean of the College of Graduate Studies (for graduate courses).